matthewrosse/kinde-management-api-dotnet-sdk/README.md

 }
 ```

+These settings are going to be validated
+at the application start.
+If you forget to add them, or for example the domain isn't a valid URL,
+you will get the `Microsoft.Extensions.Options.OptionsValidationException` exception.

 > **Warning**
 > You should never expose your `ClientSecret` in the appsettings.json.
 In development
 > you can use dotnet secrets like the example below.
 In production you should use something like